-Porsches are great cars, but every 40,000 miles, on average, they’ll likely need a fairly substantial repair, especially when it comes to vintage models.
-Here are a few repairs to keep an eye on when it comes time to fix your Porsche.
+Porsches are great cars, but every 40,000 miles, on average, they’ll likely need some repairs or maintenance, especially if your beloved Porsche is a stylish vintage model.
+Here are a few warning signs to keep an eye on when it comes time to fix your Porsche.

-Tires below 1/16 of an inch can be a serious safety hazard, especially on a Porsche.
-Any time the tread wears through the indicator bar, it’s time to replace the tires.
-Another sign is if you notice your car vibrating, especially as you go around corners.
+Tires with a tread depth below 1/16 of an inch can be a serious safety hazard, especially on a Porsche.
+Any time the tread wears through the indicator bar, it’s time to replace those tires.
+Another warning sign to take into consideration is if you notice your car vibrating, especially as you go around corners.

-If your temperature gauge sees red, it’s time to pull over, immediately.
+If your temperature gauge sees red, it’s time to pull over—immediately.
 Keep driving, and you’ll need a new engine.
-Also keep an eye on any burning smells, leaking oil or other leaking fluids underneath the car.
-It may be the result of leaky, collapsed or clogged hoses.
+An overheated car requires you to keep your senses open for anything unusual: any burning smells, leaking oil or other leaking fluids underneath the car.
+These new smells, sounds or drips could be the result of leaky, collapsed or clogged hoses.
 It could be a busted radiator or an engine low on coolant.
 Stop and let the car cool down.
-Tow it to a car mechanic if necessary.
+If it quickly heats up again after its had time to rest you may have to have it towed to a car mechanic.

 Always remember to change the timing belt at the recommended mileage.
-A broken timing belt can cause serious damage to your engine.
+A broken timing belt can cause serious, even irreparable, damage to your engine.
 If you are not sure on when the last time it has been replaced, have a mechanic inspect it.
 Better replace it before it goes, otherwise you’ll be calling your garage with a busted engine begging, “Please, fix my Porsche.”

 Don’t Take Any Risks When it Comes to Flushing Your Brakes